dmbaranov/Friday13SkillcheckBot/README.md

 * Download the files from this repository
 * If you want just run-and-use the bot, go to the dist/main folder and launch main.exe.
-  * Until this bot is under development, you have to choose your monitor's resolution manually.
 * Just enter the game and start repairing anything.
 You'll see the magic!
 * If you want to stop the bot, just press and hold `Q` for 3 seconds.